 Sometimes, a little financial help can make the difference between staying afloat or sinking.

-You can also choose to donate to nonprofits designed to help support women-business owners.
-When small business owners can support each other in this way, the entire community can benefit.
+You can also choose to donate to nonprofits designed to help support women business owners.
+When women small business owners can support each other in this way, the entire community can benefit.

-If you aren’t able to contribute financially to a female-owned business, you can provide support by donating your products, services, or expertise.
-This can benefit both you and your fellow business-owner.
+If you aren't able to contribute financially to a women business owner, you can provide support by donating your products, services, or expertise.
+This can benefit both you and your fellow business owner.
 Here are just a few examples: